Sudo-BryanH/Sudo-BryanH/README.md

 ## Currently Learning

+1/30/2022
+- Practice using Python and Jupyter by implementing basic algorithms
+  - 1/30/2022 Partially implemented a gaussian elimination calculator

 12/28/2022
 - Developing a program using C++
   - Some things I learned thus far are compiling using makefiles, writing and compiling tests and the inheritance system in C++
+  - Working on a ride planner that utilizes the ideas of OOP, C++, and pointers

 - Familiarizing myself with git and utilizing version control